-Leprechaun 2 is a 1994 American supernatural comedy horror feature film directed by Rodman Flender (The Unborn; Idle Hands; Scream: The TV series) from a screenplay by Turi Meyer (SleepStalker; Candyman: Day of the Dead; Wrong Turn 2) and Al Septien.
+Leprechaun 2 is a 1994 American supernatural comedy horror film directed by Rodman Flender (The Unborn; Idle Hands; Scream: The TV series) from a screenplay written by Turi Meyer (SleepStalker; Candyman: Day of the Dead; Wrong Turn 2) and Al Septien.
 It is also known as Leprechaun II and One Wedding and Lots of Funerals.

 On March 17, 994 A.D., The Leprechaun is a thousand years old and he can choose any woman to be his bride.
-He picks a young girl of the O’Day family.
+He picks a young girl from the O’Day family.
 The Leprechaun captures, tortures and tells O’Day that he will marry his descendant in a thousand years time on St Patrick’s Day, before he kills him.

 One thousand years later, St. Patrick’s Day 1994, in modern-day Los Angeles, the Leprechaun has found a petulant sixteen-year-old girl named Bridget Callum, a descendant of the O’Day bloodline…

 “Leprechaun 2 is a movie that’s fun for the moment, but it’s not the best kind of sequel there is.
 There’s nothing particular memorable about any part of it – the characters, the kills, the plot.
 It’s not hard to see why Leprechaun 2 was the last movie of the series to be released theatrically.”
 The Girl Who Loves Horror

 “With aspects of the first film’s plot included but shoved to the background, a city setting with random plot points, and questionable choices of tone, Leprechaun 2 is an unnecessary and downright unenjoyable viewing experience.”
 Bloody Good Horror